straight-shoota/website-copy/tracks/crystal/exercises/gigasecond/mentoring.md

 ### Style

-Using `Integer#seconds` is preferable to any alternatives.
+Using `Time#+` with `Integer#seconds` is a common solution, but `Time#shift` is equally possible.
 Using type annotation in the method signature is not required, but could be a talking point at the mentor's discretion.
 Crystal's source code generally omits such annotation, but annotation can be useful in larger projects, and for debugging purposes.
 Using either `1e9` or `1_000_000_000` is preferable to `1000000000`.
 Storing that value in a constant is arguably preferable.